 The company does not form part of a consolidated entity or hold investments in any subsidiaries, associates or joint venture entities.

 Please note that this guide should not be used as a boiler plate template.
-The preparation of your own financial statements requires judgement, in terms of the choice of accounting policies, how the disclosures should be tailored to reflect your specific circumstances, and the materiality of disclosures in the context of your organisation.
+The preparation and presentation of financial statements requires you to exercise judgement, in terms of the choice of accounting policies, the ordering of notes to the financial statements, how the disclosures should be tailored to reflect the entity’s specific circumstances, and the relevance of disclosures considering the needs of the users.

-This guide reflects IFRSs in issue at 1 December 2014 that are required to be applied by an entity with an annual period beginning on 1 January 2014.
+This guide reflects standards in issue at 15 December 2016 that are required to be applied by an entity with an annual period beginning on 1 January 2016.

-The early adoption of IFRSs that are effective for annual periods beginning after 1 January 2014 has not been illustrated in this guide.
+The early adoption of standards that are effective for annual periods beginning after 1 January 2016 has not been illustrated in this guide.

 Compliance with the standards is a given for investors, but there is a bigger question that needs to be asked: are your financial statements simply a compliance exercise, or have you taken the opportunity to maximise their value to investors?
 After all, if the statements have to be prepared anyway, then it makes sense to get maximum mileage from your efforts.